KDE/symmy/README.md

 Limitations
 ===========

-Currently symmy shows a password dialog for each file to be encrypted or decrypted.
-This can be annoying when working with many files.
+Currently symmy can only encrypt or decrypt local files.